Trump beats Nikki Haley, Joe Biden wins amid protest votes in Michigan primaries

 Both candidates have swept every presidential contest they have participated in so far.

-Biden has one remaining challenger, U.S. Rep. Dean Phillips of Minnesota, who has done little to slow Biden's path to the nomination.
+Biden's challengers, U.S. Rep. Dean Phillips of Minnesota and writer and spiritual leader Marianne Williamson, have done little to slow his path to the nomination.
 The president's most significant challenge in the Michigan primary came from factions of the party protesting his support of Israel – as the country continues to carry out deadly attacks in Gaza.

 Loading...